-Provide in HPMS a template copy of each primary provider contract(s) and agreement(s) between the Applicant and its health care contractors (i.e., direct contract with physicians, medical group, IPA, PHO, hospitals, skilled nursing facilities, etc.).
+Provide in the HPMS a template copy of each primary provider contract(s) and agreement(s) between the Applicant and its health care contractors (i.e., direct contract with physicians, medical group, IPA, PHO, hospitals, skilled nursing facilities, etc.).

-Provide in HPMS, a template copy of each downstream subcontract that may exist between a Medical group(s), IPA(s), PHO, etc. and its downstream providers (e.g., individual physicians).
+Provide in the HPMS, a template copy of each downstream subcontract that may exist between a Medical group(s), IPA(s), PHO, etc. and its downstream providers (e.g., individual physicians).
 (For example: If the Applicant contracts with an IPA, which contracts with individual physicians, the Applicant must provide in HPMS a sample copy of the contract/agreement between the IPA and physicians in addition to the contract between it and the IPA referenced above in section B).

-Provide in HPMS, a completed , which is a crosswalk to show where in each provider contract/agreement the referenced CMS regulations are included.
+Provide in HPMS, a completed “CMS Provider Participation Contracts and/or Agreements Matrix”, which is a crosswalk to show where in each provider contract/agreement the referenced CMS regulations are included.
 Applicant should complete a matrix for each applicable primary contracted provider and subcontracted provider.

-Note: As part of the application process, Applicants will be required to provide a template of provider contract signatures.
-Applicants will receive further instructions from their CMS reviewer.
+Note: As part of the application process, Applicants will need to provide signature pages for provider contracts that the CMS reviewers select.
+Reviewers will provide specific instructions during the application review.

 Contracts for Administrative & Management Services

 This section describes the requirements the Applicant must demonstrate to ensure any contracts for administrative/management services comply with the requirements of all Medicare laws, regulations, and CMS instructions in accordance with 42 CFR 422.504(i)(4)(v).
-Effective January 1, 2010, each MA organization must have arrangements in place to protect enrollees from incurring liability for payment of any fee that is the responsibility of the organization and such arrangements much be reflected in all contracts for administrative and management services 42 CFR 422.504(g)(1).
 Further guidance is provided in Chapter 11, Medicare Managed Care manual.

-A. In HPMS, complete the table below:
+A. In the HPMS, complete the table below: